dyanabutler/writing-samples/marketContent/angle3Tencent.md

 ![Tencent Ownership](https://i.imgur.com/N49USub.png)
 *They even have an 'undisclosed' amount of Roblox.*

-Tencent's position as the world's largest video game publisher has not gone unnoticed by the US government, with the Biden's push to restrict China's access to certain access to technology.
+Tencent's position as the world's largest video game publisher has not gone unnoticed by the US government, with Biden's push to restrict China's access to certain access to technology.

 ### The question remains: how will these restrictions affect Tencent's gaming empire?